 One of the most common questions in reference to this plant is about pruning.
 Do you need to prune Brussels sprouts and, if so, when and how?

 When to Prune Leaves of Brussels Sprouts?

 Sprouts begin to appear at the end of the plant closest to the soil and work their way up for several weeks.
-Harvesting Brussels sprouts begins around mid-October and can go through a mild winter if you just harvest individual sprouts rather than the whole plant.
-The sprouts are ready to harvest when the heads are 1-2 inches across and firm and green.
+Harvesting Brussels sprouts begins around mid October and can go through a mild winter if you just harvest individual sprouts rather than the whole plant.
+The sprouts are ready to harvest when the heads are 1 to 2 inches (2.5-5 cm.) across, firm, and green.

 This is also when to prune the leaves of Brussels sprouts, as you remove the lower sprouts.
 Just remove any yellowing leaves to allow the plant to expend all its energy into producing new sprouts as well as leaves.

 As to the question “do you have to trim Brussels sprouts?”
 Well, no, but you will be extending the harvest and production of the plant if you trim back any dying leaves.
 Continue reading to find out the best way to prune Brussels sprouts.